Yumitoya8569/ng-conditional-validator/README.md

 ```

 ### `then(validators, { resetBy: ... })`
-if not pass condition, it will not run the given validators and will reset control's value
+if the condition isn't passed, it will not run the given validators and will reset control's value
 ```typescript
 get contactMe5(){ return this.formDemo5?.get('dontContactMe')?.value === false; }
 get contactByEmail5(){ return this.formDemo5?.get('contactBy')?.value === 'email'; }